federicamilinanni/SBtabVFGEN/README.md

 ### Expression

 These will be local variables of the model.
-Expressions are assignments that are caculated repeatedly each time the ODEs right hand side is called (before fluxes are calculated, fluxes are otherwise also a type of _expression_).
+Expressions are assignments that are calculated repeatedly each time the ODEs right hand side is called (before fluxes are calculated, fluxes are otherwise also a type of _expression_).